About Qatar Airways

 An interview should be a two-way conversation, so prepare a few questions to ask the recruiters.
 These are a chance to show your curiosity and enthusiasm, as well as your knowledge of the company and industry.

-Remember to also keep a check on your eye-contact and body language as – even in an online interview – these aspects contribute to your overall impression.
+Remember to also keep a check on your eye contact and body language as – even in an online interview – these aspects contribute to your overall impression during the selection process.